dan-nagle/h2m/README.txt

 -t			Send all the local (non-system) header files to a single module as they are translated.
 In this case, the entire text of the file, including all portions added by the preprocessor, is translated into a single module.
 System header files will never be included in this translation.
-If -recursive or -r option is also specified, this will likely lead to symbols being defined multiple times.
-Do not do this.
+If -recursive or -r option is also specified, a warning will be printed because these options are regarded as incompatible.

 Clang Options: Following specification of the input file, options after the source are passed as arguments to the Clang compiler instance used by the tool.
 The Clang/LLVM manual pages